-If you own a C-Corp, you’re able to deduct 100% of charitable donations and contributions on your corporate tax return.
+If you own a C-Corp, you can deduct 100% of charitable donations and contributions on your corporate tax return.
 However, these donations or contributions cannot exceed 10% of your business's income.
-You’re also able to deduct benefits such as health insurance for your employees.
-Now, many business owners are dissuaded by the double taxation that C-Corporations face; there are safeguards in place.
+You can also deduct benefits such as health insurance for your employees.
+Now, many business owners are dissuaded by the double taxation that C-Corporations face; safeguards are in place.
 The Tax Cuts and Jobs Act has a 21% limit on taxation.

 S-Corp Tax Advantages

 When it comes to choosing an S-Corp, taxes are a significant influencer, as owners get to report their business income and loss on personal income tax returns.
-Owning an S-Corporation means you can deduct up to 20% of your income on personal tax returns, making it an extremely attractive option.
+Owning an S-Corporation means deducting up to 20% of your income on personal tax returns, making it an extremely attractive option.
 Another feature is that you can write off business losses as well.